Nitrokey/nitrokey-documentation/source/components/syntax.rst

 * This line is one of the tests for the automated translation workflow with weblate.
 * Adding this text should trigger the complete workflow of translation.

-This is `a Link  <https://f-droid.org/F-Droid.apk>`_ with the definition of the url inline.
+This is `a Link  <https://f-droid.org/F-Droid.apk>`_ with the definition of the URL inline.

-This is another thest for `a URL  <https://f-droid.org/F-Droid.apk>`_ to test translation.
+This is another test for `a URL  <https://f-droid.org/F-Droid.apk>`_ to test translation.

 This is a plain link https://foobar.bas/slug1/slug2